davidkhala/tpc_benchmark/readme.md

 ## Scope of Work

-The following topics will be observed and included in the final report:
+The following items were specified in the SOW:
 * The setup experience
 * Ops Tasks
     * TODO: more clarity on what this means